Plumas County Transportation Commission

 • Allocate funds and administer various funding programs that involve cities, counties, and transit operators.

-Specific to its role, PCTC was created pursuant to Title 3, Division 3, Chapter 2 of California
+Specific to its role, PCTC was created under Title 3, Division 3, Chapter 2 of California

 Government Code Section 29535.
 The mission of PCTC is to prepare, plan, and fund transportation programs for the citizens of Plumas County.
 As a Local Transportation Commission serving a rural area, PCTC is limited to dealing only with transportation planning issues.
 It is responsible for the planning and programming of transportation-related funding and projects including the Regional Transportation Plan (RTP) and the Regional Transportation Improvement Program (RTIP) required by state and federal law.
 In addition, PCTC guides the following: